owntech-foundation/Core/docs/dataAPI.md

         float32_t adc_value = data.getLatest(1, 5); // ADC 1 ; Pin 5
         ```

-## Retrieving last value
+## Retrieving latest value

-Getting the last measured value to feed the control algorithm is super simple.
+Getting the latest measured value to feed the control algorithm is super simple.

 !!! example
-    === "Get last value"
+    === "Get latest value"
         ```
         data.getLatest(1, 5)
         ```
-        This will retrieve the last sampled value of ADC 1 pin 5.
+        This will retrieve the latest sampled value of ADC 1 pin 5.

 ## Getting values with the right unit